 With the advent of 3D volumetric CT, the field has moved towards full 3D volumetric segmentation of the lung.
 Given the typically large number of slices in a multi-slice volumetric CT lung scan, (400-600 slices), automated segmentation is a practical necessity.
 Accurate and reproducible automated segmentation of the lung structures requires combining several segmentation algorithms depending on the level of regional analysis required.
 For example, reproducible and accurate segmentation (compared to manual analysis) of the right and left lung can be readily performed using optimal thresholding followed by morphological operators and region growing as described by Hu and colleagues 13.
 Other methods, such as statistical shape modeling and atlas-based segmentation have been proposed 14.

-Several commercial and prototype commercial packages are becoming available for these analyses (e.g. VIDA, Imbio, Thirona, MeVIS), each with their own proprietary segmentation method.
-As RA-950 and Perc15 are both straight-forward deterministic computational operations, the primary source of variation in the analysis software lies in the lung volume segmentation mask used to compute the normalizing lung volume.
+In addition to open source and academic segmentation software, several commercial and prototype commercial packages are becoming available for these analyses (e.g. VIDA, Imbio, Thirona, MeVIS), each with their own proprietary segmentation method.
+As RA-950 and Perc15 are both straight-forward deterministic computational operations, the primary source of variation in the analysis software lies in the lung volume segmentation mask used to compute the normalizing lung volume, and the removal of the trachea and major airways and vessels and correction of artifacts to a lesser extent.

-Because of the multitude of software programs used by different commercial, open-source, and academic research labs, an evaluation is warranted to determine the degree of variation, if any, that different segmentation software applications have on the proposed lung density measurements used in this profile.
-Consensus repeatability compiled from commercial and academic analysis software for RA-950 and Perc15 from a common reference data set (made available on the QIDW website) are summarized in Section 4.3 and tabulated in more detail in Appendix E.
+Due to the multitude of software programs used by different commercial, open-source, and academic research labs, an evaluation is warranted to determine the degree of variation, if any, that different segmentation software applications have on the proposed lung density measurements used in this profile.
+For example, in longitudinal analysis of CT images that uses different software vendors at different time-points, measurement variability due to the differences in vendor segmentation will be introduced.
+Consensus reproducibility compiled from various commercial and academic analysis software for RA-950 and Perc15 from a common reference data set (made available on the QIDW website) are summarized in Section 4.2, and tabulated in more detail in Appendix E.

 3.10.2 Specification